WRAL-TV: Station coverage

 WRAL's signal can be viewed across much of Central and Eastern North Carolina.
 The official eastern fringe of the Raleigh market is Halifax County and the western fringe is Orange County.
 The Virginia and South Carolina state lines make up the northern and southern fringe respectively, with the exception of Mecklenburg County, Virginia.
 WRAL can be seen well outside of the Raleigh market, with the signal penetrating parts of the Greenville, Greensboro, Wilmington, Charlotte, Roanoke–Lynchburg, Richmond, Norfolk and Florence–Myrtle Beach markets.
 WRAL's signal reaches as far east as U.S. Highway 17 in the Greenville-Washington-New Bern market, including the city of Greenville.
 The fringe area of WRAL's digital signal runs as far east as the western side of Beaufort County.

 WRAL-TV is still viewed and is quite popular with many outside of the Triangle, mainly in portions of the Piedmont Triad, Eastern North Carolina, and even into parts of Southside Virginia and the Pee Dee region of South Carolina.
 It has long been available on cable as far east as Wilmington.
 The station is also known for its award-winning documentaries, children's shows and news staff, which has attracted viewers from outside of the Raleigh market.
 Halifax County in Southside Virginia is frequently mentioned by WRAL, although it is located in the Roanoke–Lynchburg market.

-Significantly-viewed status

-In addition to the 23 counties in the Raleigh–Durham–Fayetteville market, the FCC lists WRAL as significantly viewed in Alamance, Caswell, Duplin, Greene, Robeson, and Scotland counties in North Carolina.

-Out-of-market cable carriage

-For decades, WRAL has been available on cable in much of the eastern portion of North Carolina, as far east as Wilmington.
-It is also available on cable systems in portions of the Charlotte and Triad media markets, as well as the North Carolina portions of the Hampton Roads and Florence–Myrtle Beach markets.
-In recent years, it has also been picked up by cable systems on the fringes of the Richmond and Roanoke markets.

-During the 1970s and 1980s through CATV, WRAL was once carried in even more places.
-In North Carolina, it was once carried in Burlington, Greenville, Wadesboro, Wilmington, Williamston, and Yanceyville.
-In Virginia, it was once carried in Buena Vista, Danville, and Emporia.